 The Sandbox is an immersive 3D metaverse NFT game that let users monetize their in-house gaming creations by letting them retain the rights to the elements that they have created in the game.

 The game allows users to take control of their surroundings and allows them to own plots of virtual land to build and craft new creations.

 The game has been built on Ethereum and utilizes its own currency called tbe SAND which is tradeable on multiple crypto exchanges.

 Guild of Guardians

-Guild of Guardians is an free mobile RPG set to launch in early 2022.
+Guild of Guardians is a free mobile RPG set to launch in 2022.
 Published by Immutable, the game’s website is critical of the current gaming ecosystem, stating:

 Players spend $100 billion each year on in‑game items which they don't truly own.
 This is wrong.
 Players deserve to be able to own and trade their assets for real money.

 While we don’t know the full details of the game just yet, its FAQs make clear the intention to create a free-to-play NFT game that won’t require spending.
 The FAQs state:

 Players can play for free and earn heroes and items without spending any money.